denniskuczynski/beanstalkd_view/README.md

 ENV['BEANSTALK_URL'] = 'beanstalk://localhost/'
 ```

-(This can be a comma separated list.)
+This can be a comma separated list, e.g. 'beanstalk://localhost:11300,beanstalk://localhost:11400'

 Embedding in a Rails app
 ------------------------